ClickCease

 Crossing Traffic

 Truck drivers will need a much larger gap in traffic to cross into or enter traffic.
 This is caused by the slow acceleration of trucks as well as the space large trucks need to fully occupy a lane.
+Many accidents occur when a driver fell asleep at the wheel due to exhaustion.
+These factors significantly increase the risk of semi truck accidents when crossing traffic.

 Stopping On The Side of the Roadway

 Drivers frequently crash into the back of trucks that are parked because they think it is moving normally.
 It is extremely important for a truck driver to use his four-way emergency flashers and place warning signals behind his truck whenever he stops on the side of the road.
 Truck drivers should not trust their taillights to give enough warning.
 Warning devices should be placed at intervals of 10 feet, 100 feet, and 200 feet toward the approaching traffic.
+The behavior of drivers in other vehicles, such as a passenger vehicle not noticing a parked truck, can significantly contribute to accidents.

 Not Allowing For Stopping Distances